Images of Gout (6)

 - Corticosteroids (a type of anti-inflammatory medicine) such as triamcinolone injections or prednisone pills

-For long-term treatment and prevention of recurrent attacks, your physician may recommend one or more of the following:
+For long-term treatment and prevention of recurrent attacks, your medical professional may recommend one or more of the following:

-In rare cases, surgical intervention may be required in the case of large tophi or to correct any joint deformities.
+In rare cases, surgery may be required in the case of large tophi or to correct any joint deformities.

 Not sure what to look for?